-The Scheduling Mindset is the most important part in originating and maintaining a schedule.
-It is the realization that you can control the project with effective scheduling and the attention that is required to maintain a schedule.
-This mindset must be established with the leaders and team members running the project.
+The Scheduling Mindset is the most critical part in originating and maintaining a schedule.
+It is the realization that you can control the project with effective scheduling and the essential attention to maintain a construction schedule.
+It would be best to establish this Scheduling Mindset with the leaders and team members running the project.

-The first step in controlling time is to understand and establish the project’s goals and the intermediate steps that are required to meet those goals.
-Task management is directly affected by the time constraints that are placed on a project and the effort that it takes to communicate the expectations of the project.
-It is this picture of expectations (Your Schedule) that is required in order to have everyone on the same page, adhere to and follow.
-Without an effective construction schedule, projects are destined for failure.
+The first step in controlling time is understanding and establishing the project’s goals and the intermediate steps required to meet those goals.
+Task management is directly affected by the time constraints placed on a project and its effort to communicate its expectations.
+This picture of expectations (Your Schedule) is required to have everyone on the same page, adhere to, and follow.
+Without an effective construction schedule, projects will experience delays and failure.

-Generally, the final version of the schedule going to construction should be an attachment to all contracts along with a procedure for communicating and documenting any changes as the project progresses.
-If the schedule is linked ﬁnancially to their performance, you will see increased attention and accountability.
+Generally, the final version of the schedule going to construction should be an attachment to all contracts and a procedure for communicating and documenting any changes as the project progresses.
+If the construction schedule is linked ﬁnancially to their performance, you will see increased attention and accountability.

-Effective scheduling is critical in running a successful construction project.
+Effective construction scheduling is critical in running a successful construction project.
 You cannot make proper and intelligent decisions without the right tools and information.
-Most importantly it is the attitude of expectation and accountability that will automate the power of the schedule to run the project.
+Most importantly, it is the attitude of expectation and accountability that will automate the power of the schedule to run the project.

 NOTE: If the schedule is driving the project (which it must), you are required to keep it up to date, communicate the changes and convey the updated expectations to everyone involved.